georgeka17/relegator/README.md

 **Boundary Plot:** Here we can see the data being plotted, along with the boundaries that were drawn to classify the regions.
 The area shaded grey is the *relegated region*, in which these data points were excluded when drawing the boundary between the orange and blue moons.

 These results are not robust, as they vary greatly as the *noise* and *n_train_events* parameters change.
 In some runs, the relegator class does not behave as expected and omits a large portion of the data or does not omit any data at all.
-See the [boundary plots] (https://github.com/georgeka17/relegator/tree/master/boundary_plotsfolder) to observe this behavior.
+See the [boundary plots](https://github.com/georgeka17/relegator/tree/master/boundary_plots) folder to observe this behavior.

 ![Alt](/noise_0.2_n_train_25000_run3.png "Boundary_Plot")